 Prospective students, please feel free to be in touch if you have questions about studying at Penn.

 A.B., History (with honors), University of Chicago (2016)

-Modern Europe (1750-1989), particularly France; history of the welfare state; history of the social sciences; social movements; political economy; human rights; intellectual and social history; historical methodologies; twentieth-century social theory and economic thought
+Modern Europe (1750-1989), particularly France and its empire; history of the social sciences; international political economy; imperialism and decolonization; human rights; history of welfare states; intellectual history; historical methods; twentieth-century social theory and economic thought

 PSCI 181: Modern Political Thought (Spring 2021)